PEI and Art Museum host Art + Environment Event Series

 Events in the series are listed below.
 All events will be followed by a public reception at the Art Museum, during which time the galleries will be open for viewing Nature’s Nation.

-Author and environmentalist Bill McKibben presented, "Art, Activism and the Chance for Change," discussing his work confronting the global challenge of climate change, while considering how art and public engagement can raise consciousness about ecological issues and bring positive action.
-McKibben is founder of the grassroots climate change movement 350.org and has written more than a dozen books, including, "The End of Nature," which is regarded as the first book about climate change for a general audience.
+Author and environmentalist Bill McKibben will present, “Art, Activism and the Chance for Change,” discussing his work confronting the global challenge of climate change, while considering how art and public engagement can raise consciousness about ecological issues and bring positive action.
+McKibben is founder of the grassroots climate change movement 350.org and has written more than a dozen books, including, “The End of Nature,” which is regarded as the first book about climate change for a general audience.
 He is the Schumann Distinguished Scholar in Environmental Studies at Middlebury College in Vermont.
-A public reception at the Art Museum will follow the lecture, during which time the galleries will be open for viewing Nature's Nation.
-Video of the talk is available on PEI's YouTube channel.
+A public reception at the Art Museum will follow the lecture, during which time the galleries will be open for viewing Nature’s Nation.

 Thursday, Nov.
 15, 5:30 p.m. | McCosh Hall, Room 50